 Most software products and services purchased by Lexmark are regulated by some form of licensing or subscription agreement that describes the terms, conditions and allowed uses of the software and software services.
 Lexmark respects copyright laws and observes the terms and conditions of all license and subscription agreements.
 All software installed on Lexmark computers or equipment and all software services for use in Lexmark's business must be licensed to Lexmark and purchased in accordance with the IT Security Policy.
-In addition, you may not install Lexmark license agreement allows such usage.
+In addition, you may not install Lexmark licensed software on non-Lexmark computer systems, without first ensuring the terms of Lexmark's license agreement allows such usage.
 You may not download or otherwise copy any part of a software program for any reason, including development work, unless Lexmark has obtained the rights to do so.